ellioseven/ellioseven.github.io/_posts/2017-10-30-simple-docker-livereload.markdown

 I use Gulp as my task runner, however you can supplement your own method of excution.

+## Step 1 - Require the Package

-1. Require the livereload package.
+Require the livereload package.
 I also use the [ip](https://www.npmjs.com/package/ip) package to get the address of the Docker container.

 ```
 npm install --save-dev livereload ip
 ```

+## Step 2 - Start the Server

-2. Configure your task runner (Gulp in my case):
+Configure your task runner (Gulp in my case):

 ``` js
 var gulp = require('gulp');